 More interesting rock formations along the way…

-You will also be treated to gorgeous views of the mountains from several scenic overlooks along the way.
+Several scenic overlooks along the way provide dramatic overlooks of the surrounding mountains.
 Don’t forget your camera – this is a very scenic hike!

 Check out some of the fantastic mountain views along the trek!

 Surprisingly, the trail was not overly crowded, even on a weekend afternoon.
 However, this could have been a rare occurrence due to the fact that the temperature was much higher than normal (low 90’s).
 Whatever the case, the trail was peaceful and mostly secluded (we only saw a handful of other hikers).

 If you are physically fit enough and have the extra time, you can continue on another 2 miles or so up the steep 2000 feet climb along the Elden Lookout trail.
 At 6 miles total (including the 2.5 miles on Fat Man’s Loop) and consisting of a long steep climb, it is considered to be one of the more challenging trails in town.
 However, the views are supposed to be incredible.
 Be sure to plan plenty of time, check the weather forecast, bring with lots of water and snacks, and a GPS watch to track your time.

 Tips for a great hike

 *Plan about 1.5-2 hours to complete the entire loop.
 Although 2 miles seems pretty short, it is much more time consuming when you add in going uphill/downhill and stopping to take many pictures.

 *Brings lots of water.
 One bottle isn’t going to cut in this dry, warm summer weather.
 You are also at a higher elevation, so you need to hydrate yourself more.
 I recommend a camelbak.

 *If you are coming from a lower elevation area, give your body time to adjust to the higher altitude before attempting this hike or any others.
 You will find out that it will take you some time to be able to get up to your normal cardiovascular level, due to the thin air.